Nissan AD: Y12 series

 The Wingroad received limited edition trim level packages, called "Rider α II", "Sport Acapello", "V Selection" to name a few.
 When the Nissan Stagea was discontinued June 2007, the Wingroad/AD van was the only station wagon still built by Nissan, with Nissan instead introducing a number of new MPV's, such as the Nissan Lafesta, the Nissan Presage, and the Nissan Elgrand.
-In December 2008, the AD Van is now available with the HR16DE engine and the e4WD all wheel drive system.
+In December 2008, the AD Van became available with the HR16DE engine and the e4WD all wheel drive system.
 In the same month, the last of the preceding Y11 series were finally taken out of production; CNG and 4WD versions of the Y11 had been built in parallel for a few years after the Y12 was introduced.

 Intelligent Key was added to the Wingroad September 11, 2006, and the Wingroad can be equipped with a GPS navigation package using HDD technology.
 The AD Van had been sold without passenger side airbag, but from May 2009 this became standard across the range.
+In May 2013, the 1.2-liter engine option for the AD was discontinued.

-The AD Van received its facelift on November 30, 2016 and renamed the NV150 AD.
-The Wingroad was discontinued on March 24, 2018.
+The AD Van received a facelift on November 30, 2016, and was renamed the NV150 AD to tie into the rest of Nissan's commercial vehicle lineup.
+The passenger-oriented Wingroad was discontinued on March 24, 2018.
+In May 2021, the name was reverted to Nissan AD once again.
+Specifications were altered somewhat, but the appearance of the car remained unchanged.
+The AD Expert subvariant remained available, featuring better equipment, black trim on the door frames, and body colored bumpers and door handles.

+In January 2025, facing a loss in sales to Toyota's competitors (and to their own kei van, the Clipper) and a need for corporate restructuring with an eye towards the since-cancelled merger with Honda, Nissan announced that AD production would come to an end in November 2025.
+Nissan stopped taking new orders in May of that year, as the remaining, planned production had been sold out by then.